Loewner chains and evolution families on parallel slit half-planes: Proof of Theorems and

-\begin{proof} $\phi_{t, s}$ is holomorphic by the theory of ODEs \footnote{ See, e.g., Theorem~8.4 in Chapter~1 of Coddington and Levinson~\cite{CL55} or Exercise~3.3 in Chapter~I of Hale~\cite{Ha69}.
-Although they treat vector fields which are jointly continuous with respect to time and spatial variables, it is easy to make a modification suitable for our case.}.
+\begin{proof} $\phi_{t, s}$ is holomorphic by the general theory of ODEs; see, e.g., Theorem~8.4 in Chapter~1 of Coddington and Levinson~\cite{CL55} or Exercise~3.3 in Chapter~I of Hale~\cite{Ha69}.
+Although they treat vector fields which are jointly continuous with respect to time and spatial variables, suitable modifications are possible.
+We can also rely on the results on weak holomorphic vector fields given by Contreras, Diaz-Madrigal and Gumenyuk~\cite[Theorem~2.3]{CDMG13} instead.
 The uniqueness of a solution to \eqref{eq:KLforEF} implies the univalence and property~(EF.\ref{cond:EFcomp}) of $\phi_{t, s}$.
 (EF.\ref{cond:EFnorm}) is trivial.

 Let $\delta_0$ be the constant in Lemma~\ref{lem:EFback}~\eqref{lem:EFback_inf}.
 From the relation between the solutions to \eqref{eq:KLforEF} and to \eqref{eq:EFback}, we see that, if $(s, t) \in [0, T)^2_{\leq}$ satisfies $t - s \leq \delta_0$, then $\phi_{s, t}(D_s)$ contains $D_s \cap \mathbb{H}_{\eta_{D_0}/2}$.
 Since conformal mappings preserve the degree of connectivity of domains, this inclusion implies that $D_t \setminus \phi_{t, s}(D_s)$ is an $\mathbb{H}$-hull.
 In fact, the restriction $t - s \leq \delta_0$ is unnecessary because, for any $(s, t) \in [0, T)^2_{\leq}$, there exists a finite sequence $s = t_0 \leq t_1 \leq \cdots \leq t_n = t$ such that $t_k - t_{k-1} \leq \delta_0$ for $k=1, \ldots, n$.
 From the decomposition